LeonaCai/LeonaCai.github.io/resume.md

 #### • Xudong Yu Lab of Hainan University of Botany and Plant Science
 <p align="right">5/2011 - 6/2013</p>
 - Found the medicinal and health value of Muntingia calabura L.
-    - Muntingia calabura L tissue cultured

 #### • Zhiqiong Tan Lab of Hainan University of Plant Pathology
 <p align="right">6/2013 - 6/2014</p>
 - Determined the anti-microbial activity of Bacillus subtilis B25 to some
-    - Isolation and purification of Bacillus subtilis B25
-    - Culture of Bacillus subtilis B25
-    - Used dual culture technique and single immunodiffusion test and inhibitory activity of azoxystrobin against mycelial growth and conidia germination of Bacillus subtilis B25 to determine it's anti-microbial activity to some phytopathogen

 ## [Publications](https://scholar.google.com/citations?user=QgEkkNEAAAAJ&hl=en)
  **\*** ACKNOWLEDGEMENTS